 Danville Area Community College has one advisory-voting member who is a student enrolled in the College under the jurisdiction of the DACC Board of Trustees.
 The election for the Student Trustee is held in April by the student body.
 Qualifications are published annually by the Secretary to the Board of Trustees.
-The Student Trustee can be reached by calling 443-8741.
+The Student Trustee can be reached by calling 443-8850.

 A student must be carrying six or more semester hours of work to hold an elected or appointed office in College organizations.
 A student with less than a cumulative grade point average of 2.0 cannot hold office in any organization.
 (See DACC Student Handbook for additional information.)

 Competition includes community colleges and freshmen-sophomore teams of four-year colleges and universities.
 Each team competes in the regional at the conclusion of their season.
 There are athletic scholarships available in all sports.
 Contact Athletic Director Tim Bunton at 217-443-8551 or email@example.com.
 Athletic information can also be found at https://danvillejaguars.com/.

 Both part-time and full-time students, and international students may be eligible for membership.
 Membership requires completion of at least 12 hours of college credit coursework and a minimum cumulative GPA of at least 3.50.
 DACC’s Pi Omega Chapter is very active and has won several awards at both the regional and international levels.
 For more information or to join, please contact Ronnie Johnson at firstname.lastname@example.org at 217-443-8869, or visit Phi Theta Kappa International's web site at www.ptk.org.